 Valentine’s Day is only a week away!
 One of the busiest nights of the year for the restaurant industry, many couples like to celebrate by going out to a fancy dinner.
 But this becomes extremely expensive and you often get less-than-ideal service and food due to the overworked kitchen and staff.
-Making your own romantic dinner is significantly more affordable, less crowded, offers more sentiment, and you don’t need a reservation weeks in advance.
+Making your own romantic Valentine’s Day dinner is significantly more affordable, less crowded, offers more sentiment, and you don’t need a reservation weeks in advance.
 Why increase your credit card debt for a night of crammed tables, rushed food, and loud dining rooms?
-Making an affordable meal will mean more to your valentine, since the meal is made with love, while also helping you avoid credit problems.
+Making an affordable meal will mean more to your valentine, since the meal is made with love, while also helping you stay on track with debt management.

 1 small loaf of crusty bread, sliced

 1 package of grape or cherry tomatoes, washed and chopped

 Preheat the oven to 450.
 Arrange sliced bread on a lined baking sheet and brush with olive oil.
 Place the sheet in the top rack of the oven for 5-6 minutes, or until bread is golden brown.

 In a bowl, combine the tomatoes with the basil, salt and pepper to taste, and a drizzle of olive oil.
 Add 1 tsp of vinegar and taste.
 If you prefer a more tart taste, add more.

 After the bread is removed from the oven, carefully rub the toasts with the garlic gloves to impart a slight garlic flavor.
 When ready to serve, top with the tomato mixture and arrange on a plate.

 Entrée: Pan-Roasted Italian Chicken Breasts

 2 large chicken breasts

 1 package of white mushrooms, sliced